telerik/winforms-docs/chartview/features/selection.md

 # Selection

-##

 This help topic will demonstrate how you can make your charts more interactive by adding a selection behavior.

 In order to utilize this behavior users simply have to add it to the chart's __Controllers__ collection.
 For example:

+#### Add Controller

 {{source=..\SamplesCS\ChartView\Features\ChartSelection.cs region=controller}}
 {{source=..\SamplesVB\ChartView\Features\ChartSelection.vb region=controller}}